xpsi-group/xpsi/docs/source/Start_here.rst

 **Overview of the available tutorials:**

 * :doc:`Modeling<Modeling>` is an in-depth tutorial that first covers the structure of X-PSI followed by basic usage of X-PSI.
-Basic usage includes constructing your first model (e.g. instrument, star, and atmosphere) and construct a likelihood for nested sampling.
+Basic usage includes constructing your first model (e.g. instrument, star, and atmosphere) and constructing a likelihood for nested sampling.

 * :doc:`Instrument synergy<Instrument_synergy>` shows how to construct a joint likelihood with data from two instruments.